 LABOR LAW (ROYAL DECREE M/51)

-- Support Small and Medium Enterprises (SMEs): Encouraging job creation for Saudi citizens through targeted support.
+- Support Small and Medium Enterprises (SMEs): Wherever possible, support SMEs to help generate jobs for Saudi citizens.

 IMPLICATIONS FOR EMPLOYERS AND EMPLOYEES:

-- For Employers: The amendments allow greater flexibility in managing human resources but impose stricter compliance requirements for worker protections.
-Employers must adapt to these new regulations while ensuring full adherence to the law.
+- For Employers: More flexibility with managing human resources, but it is harsher on compliance requirements for the protection of workers.
+Employers must adapt to the new regulations while remaining compliant with the law.

 HIGHLIGHTS OF THE LABOR LAW